araobp/unity-excavator/README.md

 ## Mathematics and Physics

-I have applied IK to bucket positioning: Euler angles at the boom joint and the arm joint are caluculated based on Cosine Theorem.
+I have applied IK to bucket positioning for autonomous driving/construction: Euler angles at the boom joint and the arm joint are caluculated based on Cosine Theorem.

 I attached Rigidbody and Colliders to the excavator with Gravity enabled.